ztjhz/t5-jax/README.md

 # JAX Implementation of T5

+[**[Research Report]**](https://github.com/ztjhz/t5-jax/blob/main/research-report.pdf) | [**[WandB Runs]**](https://wandb.ai/jinghua/t5-jax-fr-en-finetune?workspace=user-jinghua)

-This project is an implementation of the [T5](https://arxiv.org/pdf/1910.10683.pdf) model using JAX.
-It takes a functional approach, leveraging the capabilities of JAX to achieve its goals.
-The primary objective of this project is twofold: to offer a versatile codebase for researching Transformer-based LLM architectures, and to show how Transformer-based language models can be implemented using JAX and trained on Google Cloud TPUs.
+This project is an enhanced implementation of the [T5](https://arxiv.org/pdf/1910.10683.pdf) model using JAX.
+By adopting a functional approach and harnessing the capabilities of JAX, this implementation strives for superior performance and compatibility with Google Cloud TPU.
+Beyond the technical advancements, this project's motivation stems from the desire to establish a cleaner T5 codebase and to serve as a valuable educational resource for both AI researchers and engineers, facilitating their understanding and exploration of Transformer-based LLM architectures.

 This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC).